rbuerki/sync_mp3_player/README.md

-# sync_mp3_player
+# Sync soundfiles with my mp3 player

+August 2021

-Script to sync the files on my mp3 player (target) with the files on my computer (source).
-I am no friend of Spotify, haha.
+Python script to sync the files on my mp3 player (target) with the files on my computer (source).
+No, I am no friend of Spotify, haha.